Crockpot Honey Garlic Chicken

 - Sautéed Greens

-Storage
+Storage and Freezing

-- Allow the honey garlic chicken to cool down to room temperature before storing it.
-Store in an air-tight container in the refrigerator up to 3-4 days.
+Allow the honey garlic chicken to cool down to room temperature before storing it.
+Store in an airtight container in the refrigerator up to 3-4 days.

-- Store in a freezer-safe container up to 2-3 months.
-When you're ready to reheat, thaw it in the refrigerator overnight if it was frozen.
+Store in a freezer-safe container up to 2-3 months.
+When you’re ready to reheat, thaw it in the refrigerator overnight if it was frozen.
 Once thawed, reheat it thoroughly in a skillet, oven, or microwave until it reaches an internal temperature of 165°F.

 Frequently Asked Questions

-- Yes!
+Yes!
 It will still add the desired savory flavor to the dish without the higher sodium content.
 Feel free to adjust the other ingredients according to your taste preferences.

-- Absolutely!
+Absolutely!
 After cooking, let it cool completely, then transfer it to an air-tight container or freezer bag and freeze for up to 2-3 months.
 Thaw in the refrigerator overnight before reheating.

-- Yes!
+Yes, it’s a great way too!
 Follow the same ingredient quantities and mix them in the Instant Pot.
 Cook on high pressure for about 10-12 minutes, then release the pressure manually.
 Shred and serve as directed.
 Adjust the cooking time if using larger chicken pieces.

-- Ensure the soy-sauce and ketchup variety chosen is gluten-free.
+Ensure the soy-sauce and ketchup variety chosen is gluten-free.

 - Crockpot Garlic and Herb Pork Roast